vllm-project/vllm/docs/source/models/vlm.rst

 Using VLMs
 ==========

-This document shows you how to run and serve Vision Language Models (VLMs) using vLLM.
+vLLM provides experimental support for Vision Language Models (VLMs).
+This document shows you how to run and serve these models using vLLM.

 Engine Arguments
 ----------------